|Nutritional Guidelines (per serving)|

 Crumble saffron threads into melted butter.
 Let sit 30 minutes to an hour.
 This intensifies the saffron flavor.

-Heat milk to a light boil, turning off heat when it reaches the scalding point (with small bubbles across the top).
+Heat milk to a light boil, turning off the heat when it reaches the scalding point (with small bubbles across the top).
 Stir in melted butter, sugar, and salt.
 Pour mixture into mixing bowl and allow to cool until “finger-warm” (still quite warm, but just cool enough to touch).
 Stir in yeast and let sit for 10 minutes.

 Mix 3 1/2 cups flour into the liquid.
 Stir in two well-beaten eggs.
 Add enough of the remaining flour to form a soft dough (just until the dough pulls away from the sides of the bowl.
 You don't want to add too much flour).